dynamic/silverstripe-flexslider/docs/en/index.md

 ```
 Page:
   extensions:
-    - FlexSlider
+    - Dynamic\FlexSlider\ORM\FlexSlider
 ```

 After attaching the DataExtension to your page type or DataObject run a `dev/build`.

-This module uses [ImageUploadField](https://github.com/dynamic/silverstripe-imageuploadfield/) for the slide image field.
-See the [docs](https://github.com/dynamic/silverstripe-imageuploadfield/blob/master/docs/en/index.md) for configuration options such as changing the max upload limit.

 ### User Guide